-Humans are visual animals and we learn better from visual information than in writing.
+Humans are visual animals and we learn better from visual information than from writing.
 So, when I ran across this infographic that maps the keys to success in digital marketing in a single image [see below], I just had to use it.
-Rather than writing about each element in this map, I thought I’d use today to discuss the 13 keys to success in digital marketing with links to content that provides more detail about each one.
+Rather than writing about each element in this map, I thought I’d use today’s post to discuss the 13 keys to success in digital marketing with links to content that provides more detail about each one.
 I hope you enjoy it.

 Keys to success in digital marketing